open5e/open5e/source/monsters/monsters_a-z/S/specter.rst

 **Senses** darkvision 60 ft., passive Perception 10

-**Languages** understands all languages it knew in life but can’t speak
+**Languages** understands all languages it knew in life but can't speak

 **Challenge** 1 (200 XP)